Working on the wrong thing is devastating for a startup.

-Are you a founder?
 Here are some startup tips for identifying risk, gathering information, and making money.

 You should be very, very scared of working on the wrong things.
 In fact, you should be terrified.
 I would say you should be so terrified that you actually don’t work.
-You should only work if what you’re working on is the most valuable thing. – Dan
+You should only work if what you’re working on is the most valuable thing. – Dan, 2013 Lean Startup Conference

-The kind of information you want to gather at a startup is the kind that answers the riskiest or most uncertain questions.
-He explained: “You actually don’t get much information when you already know something; you get a lot when you’re uncertain.
-And then, what information is valuable depends on what decision you’re making.”
+As a startup, the kind of information you want to gather is the kind that answers the riskiest or most uncertain questions.
 Identifying your biggest risk can be hard because risk shifts constantly.
+What information is valuable depends on what decision you’re making.

-He tells this story about a software product, for hospitals, that used a public data set.
+Dan Milstein tells this story about a software product for hospitals, that used a public data set.
 Before selling or building it, the company’s biggest risk was that nobody would buy it.
-So the startup created a demo, and one hospital signed a $10-million contract for the product before it truly exists.
+The startup creates a demo, and one hospital signs a $10-million contract for the product before it truly exists.
 That’s great!
 That was the right thing to do.
 The sales team goes out trying to repeat that and sell the second one.
 Then a bunch of engineers work on building that thing.

 Then imagine a junior developer on the team – a bright young girl – is given a job of taking the demo app and turning it into a real production system.
 Working with this public data set, she discovers, to her surprise, that it’s not as comprehensive as everyone thought it was.
 It worked well for the demo, but for the actual hospital, it’s actually not going to work.
 The whole product that the company has sold is actually not going to succeed the way they’ve done it.
 They have to do it some other way.
 In the moment after this person makes this discovery, the biggest risk for the startup has changed.
 The biggest risk is no longer: Can we repeat this sale?
 The biggest risk is: Can we actually build the thing that we promised in the first sale that we thought we could build, but we just discovered we were wrong?